jaspector

 Appointment only; no dedicated inspection window published

-Typical inspection sequence: Project-specific; septic fees expressly include two inspections, and floodplain or other development reviews may apply depending on site conditions
+Typical sequence: Project-specific; septic fees expressly include two inspections, and floodplain or other development reviews may apply depending on site conditions

-Do I need a building permit in unincorporated Lafayette County, MO?
+01 Do I need a building permit in unincorporated Lafayette County, MO?

 County says building permits are required for all structures that constitute development under the Land Development Code, including dwellings and other buildings involving structural construction, foundations, utilities, or occupancy, regardless of property size

-How much does a building permit cost in unincorporated Lafayette County, MO?
+02 How much does a building permit cost in unincorporated Lafayette County, MO?

+Building permit fees in unincorporated Lafayette County, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential building permit $300; commercial building permit $400; accessory residential building permit $300; accessory commercial building permit $400.
 Fees are calculated as: Flat fees by permit type on the county applications page.
 Plan check fee: No separate plan check fee publicly listed.

-How do I apply for a building permit in unincorporated Lafayette County, MO?
+03 How do I apply for a building permit in unincorporated Lafayette County, MO?

-1. Confirm the parcel is in unincorporated Lafayette County and review zoning or floodplain constraints with Planning and Economic Development 2.
+To apply for a building permit in unincorporated Lafayette County, MO, follow these steps: 1.
+Confirm the parcel is in unincorporated Lafayette County and review zoning or floodplain constraints with Planning and Economic Development 2.
 Call (660) 259-4439 to schedule an appointment; county FAQ says permits are issued by appointment only 3.
 Prepare a site plan and project description; county FAQ says you will need both and staff will walk applicants through the rest 4.
 Use the county Applications and Permits page to obtain the applicable building, septic, floodplain, sign, site plan, or land-division form 5.
 Submit the application and supporting documents to Planning and Economic Development before starting work 6.
 Pay the applicable fee by cash, check, or credit/debit card.
 County notes a processing fee applies to card payments 7.
 Await county review and then complete required inspections, including septic or floodplain reviews where applicable

-How long does it take to get a building permit in unincorporated Lafayette County, MO?
+04 How long does it take to get a building permit in unincorporated Lafayette County, MO?

-What work is exempt from building permits in unincorporated Lafayette County, MO?
+05 What work is exempt from building permits in unincorporated Lafayette County, MO?

-How do I schedule a building inspection in unincorporated Lafayette County, MO?
+06 How do I schedule a building inspection in unincorporated Lafayette County, MO?

-Inspections can be scheduled via: By appointment through Planning and Economic Development at (660) 259-4439.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Lafayette County, MO via: By appointment through Planning and Economic Development at (660) 259-4439.